 For many, beer, wine, and spirits conjure up thoughts of social gatherings and tipsy fun.
-But alcohol is a nervous system depressant and is associated with damaging behavior, as well as the emotional pain and physical disintegration of alcohol addiction, colloquially known as alcoholism.
+But alcohol is a nervous system depressant and easily alters behavior, culminating in some cases in the emotional pain and physical disintegration of alcohol addiction, colloquially known as alcoholism.
 Experts continue to debate the benefits and risks of drinking and passionately argue over whether moderation or complete abstinence is the best option for those who struggle with alcoholism.

 Alcohol Use Disorder is a pattern of disordered drinking that leads to significant distress.
-It can involve withdrawal symptoms, disruption of daily tasks, discord in relationships, and risky decisions that place oneself or others in harm's way.
-More than 16 million American adults struggle with overconsumption of alcohol, according to the National Institute on Alcohol Abuse and Alcoholism.
+It can involve withdrawal symptoms, disruption of daily tasks, discord in relationships, and risky decisions that place oneself or others in danger.
+About 15 million American adults and 400,000 adolescents suffer from alcohol use disorder, according to the National Institute on Alcohol Abuse and Alcoholism.
 But treatment and support are available to help those suffering begin to heal.

 In some cases, the first step in treating alcohol use disorder is detoxification—experiencing withdrawal in a safe setting with medical professionals.
 Following withdrawal, there are many paths to recovery.

 Some people are able to stop drinking on their own.
 There are many organized programs that provide the support of peers, usually through frequent meetings.
-Alcoholics Anonymous is one such program; It offers a structured 12-step path toward recovery with a community of support from those who have dealt with similar challenges.
+Alcoholics Anonymous is one example; it offers a structured 12-step path toward recovery with a community of support from those who have dealt with similar challenges.

 Cognitive behavioral therapy is another path, available in person or online.
 Non-abstinence-based recovery models—such as Moderation Management—advocate for reducing one's alcohol consumption rather than abstaining completely.

-The biggest barrier to therapy of any kind that patients may face is the shame and stigma associated with the condition; most programs address such concerns directly.
+The biggest barrier to therapy of any kind that patients may face is shame and stigma; most programs address such concerns directly.